pavan-uppari/sde_sheet/docs/binary_search_trees/bst.md

 ## Populate Next Right pointers of Tree

-**Problem Statement**: You are given a perfect binary tree where all leaves are on the same level, and every parent has two children.
+**❓**: You are given a perfect binary tree where all leaves are on the same level, and every parent has two children.
 The binary tree has the following definition:

 struct Node {
   int val;